Top 10 Idioms for Reading You Should Know!

 The idiom black and white can be used while clearly stating in writing or printing.

-Example: The terms of the contract were presented in black and white, leaving no room for confusion.
+Example: They write the terms of the contract in black and white, leaving no room for confusion.

 Also Read: Idioms for work